 A great product name acts as a shortcut.

 When you’re browsing for a film on Netflix, knowing if the film is an action, drama, or thriller helps you choose something you will enjoy for your preferences.

 Weight Watchers name their different meal plans to help people choose which one they’re most likely to enjoy for example: Filling and Healthy, Lower Carb, or Mediterranean.

 A descriptive, vivid name helps your customer understand quickly just what it is you have to offer.

-2. It builds confidence in your brand.
+2. The right product name builds confidence in your brand

 Company One tells you on the phone:

 “One of our guys will come round and see what you need doing and we’ll send you a quote.”